When does my license expire?

 How many CEUs does Tennessee require?

-Each therapist and assistant licensed by the Board must complete 12 hours of approved continuing education every calendar year.
+Each therapist and assistant licensed by the Board must complete 12 hours of approved continuing education every calendar year (for a total of 24 hours every renewal cycle).

 - At least 5 of those 12 hours must pertain to the clinical practice of respiratory care or to research relating to the cardio-pulmonary system

-- At least 1 of those 12 hours must pertain to patient safety as defined by the T.J.C.
+- At least 1 of those 12 hours must pertain to patient safety as defined by the Joint Commission.

 - At least 1 of those 12 hours must be a course focused on the professional or ethical standards required of respiratory therapists by their governing rules and statutes